 The furnace is off, and the next chapter begins for the Iowa State University Gaffer’s Guild.
 They shut down the Sweeney Hall Glass Studio for the last time at 1:36 a.m. on Tuesday, November 29, 2016.
 The glass studio has been operating in 1334 Sweeney Hall since April 29, 2000.

-The Gaffer’s Guild is led by adviser, Dr. Steve Martin, Distinguished Professor in the Materials Science and Engineering Department and student president, Samantha Handrock, senior in Civil Engineering.
+The Gaffer’s Guild is led by advisor, Dr. Steve Martin, Distinguished Professor in the Materials Science and Engineering Department and student president, Samantha Handrock, senior in Civil Engineering.
 They celebrated the closing evening with food, fellowship and glass forming.
 Each participant formed various styles of paperweights and cherished the last hours in a space that was used and loved by many to create glass art and lasting friendships.

 After sixteen years, the Gaffer’s Guild “closed up shop” and now awaits the arrival of their new studio that will be located in the Student Innovation Center that is to be built and completed by spring 2020.